IcebergSam/COVID-case-count-visualiser/README.md

 # COVID-case-count-visualiser

-A terminal-based program that displays a graph of top/bottom ten countries worldwide ranking total new cases, total recovered cases, and total deaths.
+A terminal-based program
+: displays a graph of top/bottom ten countries worldwide ranking total new cases, total recovered cases, and total deaths.

+Created 09/2020